 - CVS/Walgreens (Walgreens has NO shipping fee at the moment, but also excludes groceries and household goods!)

 - Home Depot and so many more!

 Check back every week for the best deals!

 How the Southwest Rapid Rewards Shopping Portal Works

 The Rapid Rewards Shopping Portal lets you earn “free” points by starting online shopping at the portal and then clicking through to a specific retailer’s website.

-Generally these offers allow you to earn a set number of points per dollar spent.
+Generally, these offers allow you to earn a set number of points per dollar spent.

 Here you can get step-by-step instructions for how to use the Rapid Rewards Shopping Portal to ensure you never miss a point!

-If you accumulate 110,000 qualifying Southwest points (anything marked as “bonus” points in the portal do NOT qualify but can be used for free travel), you can earn the Southwest Companion Pass, which lets one person fly free with up for up to two years.
+If you accumulate 125,000 qualifying Southwest points (anything marked as “bonus” points in the portal do NOT qualify but can be used for free travel), you can earn the Southwest Companion Pass, which lets one person fly free with up for up to two years.

-Top Rapid Rewards Shopping Deals Updated July 12
+Top Rapid Rewards Shopping Deals Updated March 25

 Best Deals of the Week